We need to develop effective policies and interventions that increase support for care partners of people with dementia around the world.

 Current Work

-Brian Lawlor is a professor of old age psychiatry at Trinity College Dublin, and Site Director of GBHI at Trinity.
+Brian Lawlor is a professor of old age psychiatry at Trinity College Dublin, and a Founding Director of GBHI at Trinity.
 He is a geriatric psychiatrist with an interest in dementia, late-life depression, loneliness and brain health.
 Brian has worked for over 30 years on developing services and delivering care to people with dementia.
-His research interests range from early detection and prevention to evaluating new treatments for dementia.
+His research interests have ranged from early detection and prevention to evaluating new treatments for dementia.
+His current work is taking a life course preventive and brain health approach, as he is convinced that we must move more 'upstream', if we are to effectively tackle the 'wicked' problem of dementia.

 Personal Hero